caffik/IndexData/README.md

 # IndexData
-This data set contains processed data shared by The Heritage Foundation.
-Qualtitative variables was removed as well as all obvserations with N/A values.
-Each variable repsrest mean value of observation from 2013 to 2016.
+This dataset contains processed data shared by The Heritage Foundation.
+Qualitative variables have been removed, as well as all observations with N/A values.
+Each variable represents the mean value of observations from 2013 to 2016.